-They provide a home for life to their 500 unwanted, rescued or abandoned resident animals.
+Hopefield provide a home for life to their 500 unwanted, rescued or abandoned resident animals.
 Many of the animals have had very poor treatment and really do need a lot of extra care, veterinary attention and peace and quiet.
-The sanctuary is only open to the public 11-4, Friday to Monday and has a small dedicated team of staff and much larger team of volunteers.
-The staff look after the medicine, additional care, more involved handling and animal husbandry where the volunteers, clean and muck out beds, make up and give out meals, and generally provide man power.
+The sanctuary is only open to the public and has a small dedicated team of staff and much larger team of volunteers.
+The staff look after the medicine, additional care, more involved handling and animal husbandry where the volunteers, clean and muck out beds, make up and give out meals, and generally provide manpower.

 Ruth absolutely adored her volunteering days at Hopefield and enjoyed getting stuck in with whatever needs doing on that day.
-One visit it was repairing some fencing, moving some old rubbish to the recycling area, and poo picking up in the miniature ponies field, as well as moving one very old lady miniature back out to the paddock after she’d had her special feed, what a rewarding day!
+One visit it was repairing some fencing, moving some old rubbish to the recycling area, and the next poo picking up in the miniature ponies field, as well as moving one very old lady miniature back out to the paddock after she’d had her special feed, what rewarding days!